Are you interested in joining the U.S. Air Force? Keep reading as we outline how to get into the Air Force Academy.

 There are both legal and additional requirements to be considered for acceptance into the Academy.
 The Air Force Academy requirements are listed below.

-You will also need to meet the academic requirements to get accepted into the Academy, which are:
+You will also need to meet the academic requirements to get accepted into the Academy, which include:

 While attending the Air Force Academy, you will take part in basic cadet training.
 This training tests your strength, agility, and endurance.